beaverlabs/erlang-raspbian-build/README.md

 `$ ./setup.sh`

-This will create a new `debian-stretch-amd64` container, copy a few files and install the required dependencies to build erlang.
+This will build a new container image based on Debian Buster, copy a few files and install the required dependencies to build erlang.

 We can then run the desired build script: